hamzaaityoussef/amazon-reviews-realtime-analysis/README.md

 - Automated sentiment analysis using machine learning
 - Scalable, containerized microservices architecture
 - Interactive dashboards for both real-time and offline analytics

+N.B : btw you may have probleme when cloning the project in the part of models (maybe corrupted) , if that's the case try to unzip the zip models in the folder \Zipped_Models into model folder and it will works ان شاء الله , good luck